milvus-io/milvus-docs/site/en/guides/index.md

 ## Index Overview

-> Note: For indexes supporting both CPU search and GPU search, you can create or search them using different devices, either CPU or GPU.
+> <b>Note:</b> For indexes supporting both CPU search and GPU search, you can create or search them using different devices, either CPU or GPU.
 For example, you can create an index using CPU and conduct a vector search using GPU.

 ### Index types in CPU-only Milvus